 The primary goal of the CROP Project is cut illicit cannabis production on the national forests of northern California.
 The key objective is to secure funding for the prioritized decommissioning and remediation of up to 2,000 grow sites, along with additional funding to place more Rangers on the ground in California’s National Forests.
 This will effectively reduce exposure rates of toxic pesticides and insecticides to communities downstream or near trespass grows, users of public land, as well as reduce wildlife poisonings.

 The CROP project aims to:

-- Greatly increase federal and state resources for trespass grow reclamation and enforcement
+- Secure and increase state and federal resources for trespass grow reclamation

-- Implement a statewide public education campaign, focusing on public service announcements about human health and environmental impacts of unregulated cannabis use
+- Implement a statewide public education campaign, focusing on the human health risks associated with ingesting unregulated cannabis